AmandaKwok28/AIML/README.md

 ## Getting Started

 ### 1. Running the Demonstration Notebook
 To explore our end-to-end pipeline, open the file **`/src/demo.ipynb`** and upload it to your Google Drive.
 All required paths are configured to run automatically once the appropriate Drive shortcuts are in place.
+Also note that in the `/src` directory, you will find the pdf of the run notebook which shows expected behavior.

 ### 2. Mounting Google Drive
 The demonstration notebook expects two shared course folders to exist as shortcuts inside your **MyDrive** directory.
 Please add the following shortcuts: